 For more information and a map of food co-ops, please visit www.nfca.coop.

-From March 23rd – 29th, Farm-to-Freezer blueberries will be featured in our weekly sale!
+We’re having a Spring Sale on NFCA Farm-to-freezer fruits and veggies!
 What makes these blueberries special?
 Read on to learn about a cool collaboration between area food co-ops and farmers working together to make year-round regional produce an option for Co-op shoppers:

 Being a year-round localvore is now a little easier thanks to a project bringing together food co-ops throughout the northeast to increase the availability of healthy, sustainably grown, regionally sourced fruits and vegetables for consumers beyond the traditional local harvest season.
 This also provides a boost for the farmers producing these crops by extending their marketing season beyond the typical (and brief) growing season in our region.